Chantelle has been an online writer for more than four years; she has been an animal lover her entire life.

-While they can be a wonderful pet, there are some things you'll want to consider before you make a purchase or adopt.
-The last thing you want to have to do is to get rid of a pet, which with pigs, may not be that easy to do.
+While they can be wonderful pets, there are some things you'll want to consider before you make a purchase or adopt.
+The last thing you want to have to do is get rid of a pet (which, if that pet is a pig, might not be that easy to do).

 - Should you buy a pig and then decide it isn't working out, there are pig rescue organizations.
 They are, however, quite full.